simpsonresearch/tsinghua_benchmarks/README.md

 I wanted to see how the new Tsinghua shortest path algorithm performs against Dijkstra's & Bellman-Ford algorithms.

+## Notes

+- Yes, this repo used AI (specifically Claude Sonnet-4), so go easy on me if there's anything wrong.
+This was just meant to be a fun test.

 ## Running the App

 To run the app (python3 required),